 Attorney Blair Dunn says both sides will file briefs over the next month and Armijo says she'll issue a final ruling by the end of October.
 Armijo last month issued a restraining order blocking Valley and an Iowa company from proceeding with plans to become the first plants to slaughter horses domestically in more than six years.

-But the Humane Society of the United States and other groups sued the Department of Agriculture, contending it failed to do the proper environmental studies before issuing the companies permits.
+Under the legal leadership of attorney, Bruce Wagman, the Humane Society of the United States, Front Range Equine Rescue, Horses For Life Foundation and other groups sued the Department of Agriculture, contending it failed to do the proper environmental studies before issuing the companies permits.